Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 MCLORIN SALVANT: I'll say I was around 10.
 And I related with it because, you know, it's the point of view of the girl who is often invisible and looked over.
 And I definitely felt that way and feel that way still a lot in my life.
 I just didn't feel like I could relate to the beautiful princess or the girl who gets the guy or - you know, I could relate with that yearning and that jealousy and frustration more.

-GROSS: What made you think that you could take this song from a Rodgers and Hammerstein musical for children and make it into a really interesting jazz song?

-MCLORIN SALVANT: Well, a big part of it is knowing that and trusting that the musicians I sing with would find a sort of groove, a sort of, you know, funky jazz take to it, you know?
-I knew that if I gave it to the Trio that they would figure out a way to take it out of that realm and make it something that works for us.
-And sometimes - sometimes I'll present songs to them and they'll be like, are you sure you want to - you really want to do this song?
-I mean, it - we don't know how to - how we're going to make that work for us.
-So I think that's a big - a big part of it is knowing that the guys, the band, will figure out a way to make it work.

 GROSS: Now, I want to compare "Stepsister's Lament" from "Cinderella," your version of that, with an original song that you wrote that's on your new album.
 And this is a song called "Look At Me."
-And the feeling of this song is kind of similar.
-The lyric includes the line - look at me, why don't you look at me the way you look at all the other girls you see?
-Can you talk a little bit about writing that song before we hear it?
+And the feeling of the song is kind of similar.
+The lyric includes the line, look at me - why don't you look at me the way you look at all the other girls you see?
+Can you talk a little bit about writing the song before we hear it?

-MCLORIN SALVANT: I wrote that - I have a good friend that started sending me poems via email, and I would respond and we just started writing like that.
+MCLORIN SALVANT: I wrote that - I have a good friend that started sending me poems via email.
+And I would respond, and we just started writing like that.
 It had been such a long time since I'd just written poems with, you know, no music.
-And I was experiencing that friend zone, which is, you know, that's I guess the name for being in love with a friend who doesn't love you back.
-And I was experiencing that and I felt the need, the urge, to write it out, write it down.
-And I - a couple months later I started looking at the lyrics and thinking, oh, maybe this could be a song.
+And I was experiencing that friend zone, which is - you know, that's I guess the name for being in love with a friend who doesn't love you back.
+And I was experiencing that, and I felt the need, the urge to write it out, write it down.
+And a couple of months later, I started looking at the lyrics and thinking, oh, maybe this could be a song.

 (SOUNDBITE OF SONG, "LOOK AT ME")

 MCLORIN SALVANT: (Singing) Look at me.
 Why don't you look at me the way you look at all the other girls you see?
 I'm your friend.
 I guess I'll always be.
 But I'm in love with you endlessly.
-All the time, all of the time I've lost trying to make you come to me at any cost.
-All I...
+All the time - all of the time I've lost trying to make you come to me at any cost.
+All I am...

+GROSS: That's Cecile McLorin Salvant from her new album "For One To Love."
+It's a song she wrote called "Look At Me."

 GROSS: That's a very strong word.